 Please note I am not currently accepting Heirloom or Show quilts for machine quilting.

 Batting and Backing needs to be a minimum of 6″ wider and 6″ longer than your top.
 If, for example, your top is 50 x 50, you need batting and backing that is 56 x 56.
 The extra allows me to have the needed room to attach your quilt to the frame, and you get all the extra back.
 My preferred batting is Hobb’s Heirloom 80/20 cotton batting.
 You can supply the batting for your top or get it from me.
 Please note that if you do bring me batting, there are certain batting types I can not accept as they will not work well on a longarm frame.

 Please note: There are some battings that are too fragile for use on the longarm.
 Please ask me before sending your own batting.

-I carry over 130 different wide back fabrics that are perfect for your project! you can see them all in my online shop.
+I carry over 130 different wide back fabrics that are perfect for your project!
+You can see them all here.
 You can also bring your own backing in for your quilt if you’d rather do that.

 Backing needs to be a minimum of 6″ wider and 6″ longer than your top.
 Sheets are not the best choice of backing for your handiwork.
 If you must send a sheet as a backing, ensure that you have washed it in hot water a number of times to ensure it has shrunk as much as it will.
 If you piece your backing fabric, remove any selvages before you sew the pieces together as they shrink at a different rate than the rest of the fabric and will cause puckers along the seam.
 Use a seam allowance BIGGER than the standard 1/4″ piecing seam (I like a 5/8″ seam or so).
 Press the seams open.